When Your Boss Is an AI Bot: Exploring Opportunities and Risks of Manager Clone Agents in the Future Workplace: Findings (RQ2): Navigating Risks: Individual, Interpersonal, and Organizational Impacts

 \subsection{Organizational Risks: Performance Up, Belonging Down}

 At the organizational level, participants described a paradox.
 They anticipated that Manager Clone Agents could improve systemic efficiency: reducing layers of coordination, redistributing managerial responsibilities, and broadening access to leadership.
-At the same time, they worried that these very efficiencies might erode the social fabric of organizations, weakening belonging and reshaping collective identity.
-In other words, while Manager Clone Agents promised to streamline structures, participants feared they might hollow out the cultural role that workplaces have long played.
+At the same time, they worried that these very efficiencies might erode the social fabric of organizations, harming inclusiveness, and reshaping collective identity.
+In other words, while Manager Clone Agents promised to streamline structures, participants feared that they might hollow out the cultural role that workplaces have long played.

-Participants highlighted efficiency as a powerful driver of structural transformation.
-M10 described how Manager Clone Agents could take over repetitive approvals and routine tasks, relieving managers of \textit{“annoyances”} and freeing up \textit{“an extra hour or two every day.”} W6 imagined that if such delegation became common, \textit{“maybe there just aren’t that many managers anymore, the organization is becoming increasingly flat.”} Echoing this, M10 noted that many intermediary roles such as HR staff or project managers exist mainly \textit{“to facilitate communication between managers and front line workers,”} positions that agents could absorb.
-While some participants welcomed this flattening as a path to accessibility and speed, others feared the loss of \textit{“competition that historically drove innovation”} (M6).
-Codifying rules into AI also raised new vulnerabilities.
-W7 warned in his design fiction that malicious workers could exploit system transparency, explaining, \textit{“I have now gotten away with embezzlement.
-I’ll move on to another company in about a year, because of tech turnover, and I’ll get to say I was trusted with a sizeable budget at a major AI-driven company.”}
+The participants highlighted efficiency as a powerful driver of structural transformation.
+M18 described how Manager Clone Agents could take over repetitive approvals and routine tasks, relieving managers of \textit{“annoyances”} and freeing up \textit{“an extra hour or two every day.”} W12 imagined that if such delegation became common, \textit{“maybe there just aren’t that many managers anymore, the organization is becoming increasingly flat.”} Echoing this, M18 noted that many intermediary roles such as HR staff or project managers exist mainly \textit{“to facilitate communication between managers and front line workers,”} positions that agents could absorb.
+While some participants welcomed this flattening as a path to accessibility and speed, others feared: “\textit{This will cause the loss of competition that historically drove innovation”} (M10).